frimtec/teamcity-inspection-notification-plugin/README.md

 [![Build Status][build-status-shield]][build-status]
 [![Deploy Status][deploy-status-shield]][deploy-status]

+---
+**_Contributions Only:_**
+_This project will no longer be maintained after 2024.
+So all future development will come from pull requests submitted by the community.
+What I will do:_
+* _review pull requests_
+* _publish new releases upon request_
+---

 TeamCity server-side plugin that notifies committers about newly introduced code inspection violations.

 ![Screen shot of app](images/email.png "Screen shot of the notification")